roshanprabhakar/QuizGrader/README.md

 regarding this phase of the grading session
 - After all windows are submitted, Two summary windows are provided along with the generated data, in order to provide you with a way of browsing the collected data
-- Closing this window will close erase all program data, including the generated data
+- Closing this window will close erase all progress saving data, but will not delete files in ./Data
-- MAKE SURE TO EXPORT THE APPROPRIATE INFORMATION BEFORE CLOSING THE GRADING SESSION
-- NOTE: the PDFInput is not removed, for the sake of not accidentally deleting large amounts of data.
+- NOTE: the PDFInput is never removed by the software, for the sake of not accidentally deleting large amounts of data.
 After every grading execution, manually replace the file in this location.